 - Kidney problems or failure

 - Liver damage

-- Enlarged heart, high blood pressure, and changes in blood cholesterol, all of which increase the risk of stroke and heart attack, even in young people
+- High blood pressure and changes in blood cholesterol, which increase the risk of stroke and heart attack, even in young people

 - In men:

 - Shrinking testicles

 - Decreased sperm count

 - Development of breasts